-1There is a large theoretical literature on tax competition studying strategic tax setting across countries in order to attract mobile production factors.
+&lt;sup>1There is a large theoretical literature on tax competition studying strategic tax setting across countries in order to attract mobile production factors.
 Most of this literature has focused on capital income taxation (e.g., Wilson, 1999), but some of it has analyzed labor income taxation with internationally mobile labor (e.g., Wilson, 1995 and Wildasin, 2006).

-2There is a very large literature on the effects of capital taxation on multinational corporations and international capital mobility (surveyed by, e.g., Gordon and Hines, 2002).
-There is also some work on how international migration is affected by the generosity of social insurance and social welfare programs (see e.g., Borjas, 1999).
+&lt;sup>2There is a very large literature on the effects of capital taxation on multinational corporations and international capital mobility (surveyed by, e.g., Gordon and Hines, 2002).
+There is also an enormous literature on wage differentials and international migration (see e.g., Borjas, 1999 for a survey). and some work on how international migration is affected by the generosity of social insurance and social welfare programs (see e.g., Borjas, 1999).